YerongAI/Office-Tool-docs/docs/help/application.md

 # Application Questions

+Sometimes you can resolve issues by restarting Windows.

 ## Insufficient memory to continue the execution of the program

 Disconnect network, then open Office Tool Plus again.